Mental health services at NHS 24

 People phone 111 for a lot of different reasons.
 The most common reasons include:

 If an immediate response is needed, you might be referred to A&E or the emergency services.

 If you dial 999 and they identify a mental health concern that isn’t life threatening, they are able to direct you to the Mental Health Hub.
 This is to make sure you get the most appropriate care from the right professional, as close to home as possible.

 If English isn’t your first or preferred language, you can use the free interpretation service Language Line.
 To use Language Line, phone 111 and tell the call handler you need a translator and which language you prefer.

 If you use BSL, you can use the free BSL interpreting video relay service Contact Scotland BSL.

 If you use a textphone you can contact NHS 24 on 18001 111 or by using the Relay UK app.

 Distress Brief Intervention (DBI)

-DBI's offer short-term support, lasting up to 14 days.
-DBI is not something that people can refer themselves to.
+DBI offers short-term support, lasting up to 14 days.
+It is not something that people can refer themselves to.

-When you phone Breathing Space, your call will be answered by one of the specialist advisors.
+When you phone Breathing Space, your call will be answered by one of the specialist advisers.
 They come from a range of mental health, counselling, and social work backgrounds.